syncfusion-content/blazor-docs/blazor/diagram-component/nodes/interaction.md

 * Selector is surrounded by eight thumbs.
 When dragging these thumbs, the selected items can be resized.
 * When one corner of the selector is dragged, the opposite corner will be in a static position.
-* When a node is resized, the `SizeChange` event gets triggered.
+* When a node is resized, the `SizeChanged` event gets triggered.

 ![Resize](../images/resize.gif)